HCHS

 Seeking Your Help Gathering Info on Local Veterans

-We're looking for your help to honor our local veterans as part of a planned electronic display within our Museum's Veteran's Room.
-We are hoping to have this display available when the Museum opens next spring for the 2022 season.
+We're looking for your help to honor our local veterans as part of the electronic display within our Museum's Veteran's Room.
+The first version of this display is available for the 2025 season.

 1. Have been born, lived OR died within Houghton County, Michigan.